bustabit/shiba/README.md

 `stats [player]`

 Shows a player's rain stats.
 If no player is given, shows your own stats.
-The stats only account for random rain, i.e. rain given with the `rain` command but not the `rainon` command.
+The stats only account for random rain, i.e. rain given with the (currently disabled) `rain` command but not the `rainon` command.

 #### withdraw